910 (5th August)

 The combined forces of Mercia and Wessex defeated the Northumbrian Vikings

-left England to settle in Nuestria following the signing of the Treaty of Saint-Clair-sur-Epte between the Viking Rollo and Charles the Simple, King of France.
-The terms of the treaty allowed Vikings to settle in Nuestria in return for defending Charles from his enemies.
+left England to settle in Nuestria (western France).
+The Treaty of Saint-Clair-sur-Epte, signed by the Viking Rollo and Charles the Simple, King of France allowed Vikings to settle in Nuestria in return for defending Charles from his enemies.

-Edward constructed a burh at Hertford to prevent any Danes moving south from Bedford and Cambridge.
+Edward constructed a burh (fortification) at Hertford to prevent any Danes moving south from Bedford and Cambridge.

 Aethelflaed, Lady of the Mercians constructed a burh at Bridgforth to prevent the Danes crossing the River Severn.

 Edward succeeded in re-taking East Anglia from the Danes.

 Eadulf of Bamburgh died.
 He was succeeded by his son Ealdred.
 Bamburgh was important because it was an independent Anglo-Saxon

 stronghold in Northumbria.
 Ealdred and Edward were on good terms.

 A Viking force from Brittany that tried to advance up the River Severn was defeated.
 Edward stationed a force on the south bank of the River Severn to deal with any further attempted attacks.

 Ealdred of Bamburgh was driven out of Bamburgh by the Viking Ragnall.
 This date is disputed and may have occurred as late as 918.
 Ealdred sought refuge with the Scottish King Constantine II.